Paul-Hi/Mango/README.md

 ## Roadmap (unordered and incomplete)

 * Implementing the compilation and saving of scenes (own format and gltf export)
+* More lights
 * Support for GLTF animations
 * Support for translucent materials
 * Rendering improvements (performance and appearance)
 * Scene management improvements
-* Performance measurement tools
+* More performance measurement tools
-* Editor improvements and some better examples for the use of Mango
+* Some better examples for the use of Mango
 * Many features like shadows, global light effects (GI, AO, reflections), live editing, hot swapable resources, and more

 ## Dependencies